The Hubble Space Telescope has uncovered three potential targets for the New Horizons spacecraft to visit after it flies by Pluto in July 2015.

-The Kuiper Belt is a vast rim of primordial debris encircling our solar system.
-KBOs belong to a unique class of solar system objects that has never been visited by spacecraft and which contain clues to the origin of our solar system.
+The Kuiper Belt is a vast rim of primordial debris encircling our solar system, and Kuiper Belt Objects (KBOs) belong to a unique class of solar system objects.
+They have never been visited by spacecraft but contain clues to the origin of our solar system.

 The New Horizons team started to look for suitable KBOs in 2011 using some of the largest ground-based telescopes on Earth.
 They found several dozen KBOs, but none was reachable within the fuel supply available aboard the New Horizons spacecraft.

 “We started to get worried that we could not find anything suitable, even with Hubble, but in the end the space telescope came to the rescue,” said New Horizons science team member John Spencer of SwRI.
 “There was a huge sigh of relief when we found suitable KBOs; we are ‘over the moon’ about this detection.”